denten-books/plain-text/main.md

-therefore reductive and deterministic, but also shiny, smooth, perfect, and liquid in the way that threatens to drown out and to transcend (instead of reducing or determining) everything susceptible to the patina of time, everything having a distinct shape or an anatomy.
-(Think here about the transition between *The Terminator* and *Terminator 2*, where the "bad" robot set out to destroy humanity is at first an animated mechanism, but then an amorphous puddle of mercury that makes the original mechanical Arnold look like a friend and savior.
+therefore reductive and deterministic, but also shiny, smooth, perfect, and liquid in the way that threatens to drown out and to transcend (instead of reducing or determining) everything susceptible to the patina of time, everything having distinct shape and anatomy.
+(Think here about the transition between *The Terminator* and *Terminator 2*, where the "bad" robot set out to destroy humanity is cast at first in the guise of an animatronic mechanism, but then as an amorphous puddle of mercury that makes the original mechanical Arnold look like a friend and savior.
 The first terminates with shotguns and tire irons, where the second morphs into human shapes and pours itself inside, threatening life from within.)
 Like the terminators of yesteryear, digital sprites and bogeymen lose their hold over popular imagination.
 Digital photography, digital clocks, and digital humanities already ring archaic in their futuristic ambition, going the way of e- or i-anything: the way of retro-suffixes like -bot, -mat, -lux, and -tron.
 The digital dissolves into the everyday as all clocks, all books, all texts, and all human activity passes through some form of "digital being."
 My aim here and throughout is to understand what is meant by its invocation: to "come to terms," to make visible, to disturb it, to denature, and to make it strange again.

 ### 1.1.2 Motion Blur